floodsung/matrix/README.md

   <a href="#"><img alt="Forest" src="demo_gif/Forest.png" width="100%"/></a>
   </h1>

-# MATRIX
+# MATRiX
-MATRIX is an advanced simulation platform that integrates **MuJoCo**, **Unreal Engine 5**, and **CARLA** to provide high-fidelity, interactive environments for robotics research.
+MATRiX is an advanced simulation platform that integrates **MuJoCo**, **Unreal Engine 5**, and **CARLA** to provide high-fidelity, interactive environments for robotics research.
 Its software-in-the-loop architecture enables realistic physics, immersive visuals, and optimized sim-to-real transfer for robotics development and deployment.

   ---